 Sophomore + Upperclassman Adoption

-Carey Mays, Director of Student Life at SEU, says getting first-year students to adopt was not difficult, but bringing sophomores and upperclassman on board was a bigger challenge.
+Carey Mays, Director of Student Activities at SEU, says getting first-year students to adopt was not difficult, but bringing sophomores and upperclassman on board was a bigger challenge.

 To introduce the pass to the rest of the student body, they decided to focus on their biggest campus events, including Friday night programming, the involvement fair, and their annual Fall Fest.
 Targeting these larger events introduced a wide number of students to the pass in shorter bursts of time.

 At the Involvement Fair, check-in stations were set up throughout the fair where students could receive swag if they showed they had downloaded their event pass and scanned in.
 Tying incentives to usage of the pass is a great way to quickly increase adoption.